lengendhao/awesome-LLM-Mind/README.md

 - CPsyExam: A Chinese Benchmark for Evaluating Psychology using Examinations, 2024.05 [[paper]](https://arxiv.org/pdf/2405.10212)
 - MentalQA: An Annotated Arabic Corpus for Questions and Answers of Mental Healthcare, 2024.05 [[paper]](https://arxiv.org/pdf/2405.12619)
 - CPsyCoun: A Report-based Multi-turn Dialogue Reconstruction and Evaluation Framework for Chinese Psychological Counseling, 2024.05 [[paper]](https://arxiv.org/pdf/2405.16433)
+- Cracking the Code of Juxtaposition: Can AI Models Understand the Humorous Contradictions,  2024.05 [[paper]](https://arxiv.org/pdf/2405.19088)

 ## Mental Health Applications
 - A review of the explainability and safety of conversational agents for mental health to identify avenues for improvement, 2023.10 [[paper]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10601652/)